VitalPro for Win32 User Guide

 • 11 Public Health Regions (PHR) (Effective 3/1/93)

-• 25 Metropolitan Statistical Areas (MSA) (and Remainder)
+• 25 Metropolitan Statistical Areas (MSA) (and the Remainder)

 • 24 Councils of Government (COG)